 This recipe uses the awesome agave plant (pronounced uh-gah-vay).
 It is cultivated from the hilly, semi-arid soils of Mexico.
 Ancient Mexicans considered the plant sacred with the fleshy leaves of the plant containing a sweet sticky juice.
 The Spaniards came and fermented them, creating tequila.
 Agave syrup (nectar) is about 90% fructose.
 Its sweet content is slightly more than sugar, so less goes further in any recipe, approximately 25% less.
 Two teaspoons of agave equals 1/2 carbohydrate exchange for diabetics. – The Cooking Cardiologist

-- Place the coconut creamer in a heavy saucepan at low heat.
-Break the chocolate into pieces and add to the creamer.
-Add the agave nectar, vanilla and margarine.
-Continue heating until the chocolate is melted, smooth and thickened.
+- Place the creamer in a heavy saucepan over low heat.
+Add the chopped chocolate, agave nectar, buttery spread, and vanilla.
+Heat and stir until the chocolate is melted and smooth.

 - Place the mixture into an 8-inch square pan and chill in the refrigerator for about an hour to firm.

 - Toast the almonds and coarse crush in a food processor, short pulses (1 cup will equal ½ cup of crushed, chopped almonds).

 - When the chocolate is firm, remove from refrigerator and using a teaspoon form a ½-inch to ¾-inch ball.
 Roll each in the almonds and the other side in coconut if desired.